Mellerio dits Meller

-Mellerio dits Meller is a French jewellery house, founded in 1613, and still active today.
-It is the oldest family company in Europe.
+Mellerio dits Meller is a French jewellery house, which was founded in 1613 and is still active today.
+It is the oldest family-owned jewellery company in Europe.
 It gives its name to the Mellerio cut, a 57-facet jewel cut, shaped as an oval within an ellipse.
-Today Mellerio is based in rue de la Paix, Paris, with branches in Luxembourg and Japan.
-It is a member of the Comité Colbert and also of the Henokiens, an international club made up of family companies over 200 years old.
+Since 1815, Mellerio has been based on Rue de la Paix in Paris.
+It is a member of the Comité Colbert and also of the Henokiens, an international association of family companies over 200 years old.
 Directors François and Olivier Mellerio are the fourteenth generation to run the family business.

 History

-The firm started in 1613, founded by the Mellerio family from Valle Vigezzo, under the patronage of Marie de Médicis.
+The firm traces its history to 1613, when it was established in Paris by the Mellerio family (originally from Valle Vigezzo) under the patronage of Queen Marie de Médicis.

-Jean-Baptiste Mellerio (1765-1850) started trading in Versailles in 1777, and attracted the patronage of Queen Marie Antoinette.
-According to Côme Mellerio referring to his company's archives, on the day of the French Revolution (14 July 1789), the sales of their Mellerio shop in Paris were excellent.
-In 1796, he set up shop on rue Vivienne, Versailles, retaining the patronage of the Empress Josephine.
+Jean-Baptiste Mellerio (1765–1850) started trading in Versailles in 1777, and he attracted the patronage of Queen Marie Antoinette.
+According to Côme Mellerio, referring to his company's archives, on the day of the French Revolution (14 July 1789), the sales at Mellerio's shop in Paris were excellent.
+In 1796, Mellerio set up shop on rue Vivienne in Versailles, retaining the patronage of the Empress Joséphine.

-Francois Mellerio (1772-1843) moved the firm to Paris, initially at 4, rue du Coq Saint-Honoré.
+François Mellerio (1772–1843) moved the firm to Paris, initially at 4, rue du Coq Saint-Honoré.
 In 1815, he moved the workshop to 9, rue de la Paix in Paris, where it remains today.
 After the restoration of the French monarchy in 1830, Mellerio became suppliers to Queen Marie-Amélie and King Louis-Philippe.

-Jean-François Mellerio (1815-1896) opened a branch in Madrid in 1850 from which he supplied customers including Queen Isabella II and the future Empress Eugenie of France.
+Jean-François Mellerio (1815–1896) opened a branch in Madrid in 1850, from which he supplied customers including Queen Isabella II and the future Empress Eugénie.
+François Mellerio further expanded the company's influence during the 19th century, serving prominent European monarchies including the French, Spanish, and Italian royal families.

 The company's estimated sales (in 2010/2011) were €8 million.